Elisabeth Burger: Childhood and family life

-After Elisabeth’s birth, Newman chose work close to New York so as to allow her to spend more time at home, while Miller worked wherever she was needed.
-Newman and Elisabeth developed a close relationship that lasted throughout Newman’s life.
+After Elisabeth's birth, Newman chose work close to New York so as to allow her to spend more time at home, while Miller worked wherever she was needed.
+Newman and Elisabeth developed a close relationship that lasted throughout Newman's life.
 When Elisabeth had children, Newman would often come to her home on Sundays to help Elisabeth with childcare.
 Frieda Miller spent the last years of her life in an old age home, the Walsh Home, which Burger regretted intensely, so when Newman slipped and injured herself in 1983, Burger invited her to stay in the Burger family home.
 Newman lived with Elisabeth Burger for two and a half years before she died in 1986, at age 96.

 Adulthood and career

 Burger attended Vassar College and spent the early years of her career training as an economist.
 Beginning in 1944, she worked for the International Labour Organization in Geneva, Switzerland.
 She was a research assistant, and did research and editorial work on the topic of women and young workers, vocational education, and manpower.
 It was at the ILO that she met her first husband, Arthur David Kemp Owen.
 Owen was the Assistant-Secretary General for Economic Affairs at the United Nations, and co-founded the United Nations Development Programme.
 They were married in 1950.
 Arthur and Elisabeth had two sons, Michael and Hugh.
 She continued her career as a staff member on the Council on Foreign Relations and as a member of the New York State Committee on the Education and Employment of Women.
-From 1951 to 1956, Elisabeth was a member of the East Manhattan Branch of the League of Women Voters, working on their economic program, and she was active in the Parents’ Associations of her sons’ schools.
-She also served on the Independent Schools Committee of the Public Education Association, and took some classes towards a master's degree in Education at Columbia University in the late 1950s.
+From 1951 to 1956, Elisabeth was a member of the East Manhattan Branch of the League of Women Voters, working on their economic program, and she was active in the Parents' Associations of her sons' schools.
+She also served on the Independent Schools Committee of the Public Education Association, and took some classes towards a master's degree in education at Columbia University in the late 1950s.
 In 1969, Owen became the General Secretary of the International Planned Parenthood Federation, and was knighted that same year.
-Elisabeth briefly became Lady Owen, and Sir Arthur David Kemp Owen passed away in 1970.
+Elisabeth briefly became Lady Owen, and Sir Arthur David Kemp Owen died in 1970.

 Elisabeth was remarried in 1971 to Chester Burger, the owner of a management consulting firm specializing in public relations.
 Chester Burger was also the vice president and trustee of the National Urban League Development Foundation.
 Elisabeth worked as a consultant to various organizations on the state, national, and international level, including the Council on Foreign Relations.
-She served on the Board of Directors for Planned Parenthood in New York, and participated in the United Nations Secretariat for the International Women’s Year in 1975.
+She served on the board of directors for Planned Parenthood in New York, and participated in the United Nations Secretariat for the International Women's Year in 1975.
 She was also an active member of the Cosmopolitan Club.
 Chester Burger died in March, 2011.